-TALLAHASSEE, Fla. – Pointing to dry conditions and high temperatures, the Florida Forest Service on Thursday warned about wildfire threats in the state.
+TALLAHASSEE, Fla. – Concerned about dry and windy conditions, Agriculture Commissioner Nikki Fried and the Florida Forest Service on Wednesday warned about wildfire dangers in the state.